MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-ubuntu-16.04-on-minnowboardmax/docs/installing-ubuntu.md

     "Returning from blank screen")

 At this point, you can use the MinnowBoard Turbot as you would a desktop PC.
-Explose the Ubuntu interface, check out the installed programs and file system, open a shell prompt (terminal) and play with the linux command-line shell, and more.
+Expose the Ubuntu interface, check out the installed programs and file system, open a shell prompt (terminal) and play with the linux command-line shell, and more.

 ### Update the installed Ubuntu software